Skip to main content

 What changes after you save

 These changes affect how the selected staff account can sign in to the POS in the assigned shop and which protected POS actions they can complete.
+Beast Mode creates every listed POS user with the same shared shop, user group, login-method, and status settings.

 When a staff account does not have permission, POS can show Permission denied.
 If an action requires approval, POS can ask for Input authorizing staff code.
 The authorizing staff member must be different from the first staff member.